-For a city to remain stable and competitive in the increasingly sophisticated job market, its workers must have post-secondary credentialing that allows them to secure jobs that pay family-sustaining wages.
+For a city to remain economically stable in the increasingly sophisticated job market, its workers must have post-secondary credentialing that allows them to secure jobs that pay family-sustaining wages.
 Additionally, employers take into consideration the education and skills of residents when considering relocating to an area.

 Children’s Savings Account programs (CSAs) assist in increasing the number of low- and moderate-income children who achieve a postsecondary credential or degree.
 CSAs are long-term savings or investment accounts that provide incentives to help children, especially low-income children, build dedicated savings for postsecondary education.

 Research shows that when a low- to moderate-income child has a savings account – even if that account holds less than $500 – she is three times more likely to enroll in college and four times more likely to graduate.
 Moreover, children with college savings have greater post-secondary expectations and are more likely to see themselves as college-bound than children without any college savings.